developer-friendly/blog/docs/posts/0003-kubernetes-the-hard-way.md

 1. The external host address is of the Load Balancer.
-1. The certificate files for both Kubernetes API server and the Etcd server are being pass from the location previously generated.
+1. The certificate files for both Kubernetes API server and the Etcd server are being passed from the location previously generated.
 1. The encryption config is being fetched from a file generated in step 4.

 !!! question "What makes this setup HA then?"